National Congress for the Defence of the People: Goma conference and renewed conflict

-By 29 October, the CNDP had taken control of Rutshuru and Kiwanja with little opposition from government troops, Mai-Mai militias, or MONUC peacekeepers.
+By 29 October, the CNDP had taken control of Rutshuru and Kiwanja with little opposition from government troops, Mai-May militias, or MONUC peacekeepers.
 Once in command, CNDP fighters ordered the destruction of IDP camps, including Kasasa and Nyongera, stating they did not want such settlements within their territory.
 They instructed displaced persons to take whatever remained—plastic sheeting, wooden frames, and abandoned belongings.
 CNDP soldiers either directly participated in or supervised the demolitions.
 Many shelters, especially in Nyongera, Kasasa, and other sites in Rutshuru, were burned down, forcing civilians to flee once again.
 As government forces retreated, looting became widespread, fueling fears of a CNDP march on Goma.
 Despite its military advantage, the CNDP declared a unilateral ceasefire instead of entering the city.
-However, the Congolese government did not reciprocate, and hostilities between the CNDP, government forces, and pro-government militias, including PARECO and various Mai-Mai groups, persisted.
+However, the Congolese government did not reciprocate, and hostilities between the CNDP, government forces, and pro-government militias, including PARECO and various Mai-May groups, persisted.
 On 30 October, the CNDP formally took charge of Kiwanja and, on 31 October, appointed Jules Simpenzwe as the new territorial administrator.
 Military analysts later suggested that the CNDP's primary objective in its late October offensive was Rutshuru rather than Goma.
-At midday on 4 November, roughly 200 Mai-Mai fighters, including members of the Jérémie Group from northern Rutshuru Territory and elements of the Mai-Mai PARECO Kasareka group based north of Kiwanja, launched a sudden assault on CNDP positions in Kiwanja.
+At midday on 4 November, roughly 200 Mai-May fighters, including members of the Jérémie Group from northern Rutshuru Territory and elements of the Mai-May PARECO Kasareka group based north of Kiwanja, launched a sudden assault on CNDP positions in Kiwanja.
 Among them were at least 30 child soldiers.
 Armed with AK-47s, spears, machetes, and a few rocket-propelled grenades, they succeeded in temporarily expelling CNDP forces from the town.
 The following morning, on 5 November, the CNDP retaliated with a heavy counteroffensive, deploying mortars and rockets.
 Fierce clashes persisted until noon, leading to significant civilian casualties.
 In the Mabungo neighborhood, a mortar strike claimed the life of a woman and left her 16-year-old sister critically injured.
 Another explosion near Nyongera camp killed a man at his home.
 By the afternoon, the CNDP had reclaimed Kiwanja.
 In the aftermath, their forces carried out house-to-house searches, apprehending young men and teenage boys suspected of being Mai-Mai fighters.